 Understanding and Applying Good Prioritization as the CEO

 This brings me to the last point about how to become a better CEO.
 And that is prioritization.
 It sounds simple on the surface, but it’s actually extremely difficult to do well.
-I remember being a CEO and putting down a list of all the priorities.
+One CEO put down a list of all their priorities.
 There were 17 priorities.
-These were all important to me.
-They were important to the growth of the company, and I wanted to do them all badly, but I realized I had to give up 13 or 14 of those priorities.
-At least in the next 90 days, I could only focus on three or four at the most.
+These were all important to them.
+The priorities were important to the growth of the company, and they wanted to do them all badly, but they realized they had to give up 13 or 14 of those priorities.
+At least in the next 90 days, they could only focus on three or four at the most.
 And that was painful.
-It was painful to say, here are things that I really want to do, but I have to put them aside.
+It was painful to say, here are things that they really want to do, but they have to put them aside.

-I like the concept of a parking lot.
-We’re just going to put them over here in the parking lot.
-Next quarter, we’re going to take a look at the parking lot and ask ourselves, do any of these make the priority list?
+When putting great ideas aside, use the concept of a parking lot.
+You’re just going to put them over here in the parking lot.
+Next quarter, you’re going to take a look at the parking lot and ask yourself, do any of these make the priority list?
 Because a company and an individual can really only focus on a small number of goals, and that prioritization becomes absolutely critical.

 Applying Principles of Prioritization in Practice as the CEO

-I just want to extend a little bit on this topic of prioritization and give you a tip on how do you manage people in the world of prioritization?
-So let’s say I have a direct report.
-They have clarity around what are the three key results that they’re shooting for this quarter.
-And I come up with a great idea, and I say, wow, I’m going to go talk to that person.
+Here’s a tip on how you manage people in the world of prioritization?
+So let’s say you have a direct report.
+They have clarity around the three key results that they’re shooting for this quarter.
+And you come up with a great idea, and you say, wow, I’m going to go talk to that person.

 Thank you for reading as I share some best practices and how to become a better CEO.
 My name is Glenn Gow.